-Grade 3 Teacher Guide (Lesson Plans)
+Grade 4 Teacher Guide (Lesson Plans)

 - (2) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--beginning reading and writing.
 The student develops word structure knowledge through phonological awareness, print concepts, phonics, and morphology to communicate, decode, and spell.
-The student is expected to: - (A) demonstrate and apply phonetic knowledge by:

-- (i) decoding multisyllabic words with multiple sound-spelling patterns such as eigh, ough, and en; - (ii) decoding multisyllabic words with closed syllables; open syllables; VCe syllables; vowel teams, including digraphs and diphthongs; r-controlled syllables; and final stable syllables; - (iii) decoding compound words, contractions, and abbreviations; - (iv) decoding words using knowledge of syllable division patterns such as VCCV, VCV, and VCCCV with accent shifts; - (v) decoding words using knowledge of prefixes; - (vi) decoding words using knowledge of suffixes, including how they can change base words such as dropping e, changing y to i, and doubling final consonants; and - (vii) identifying and reading high-frequency words from a research-based list; - (B) demonstrate and apply spelling knowledge by: - (i) spelling multisyllabic words with closed syllables; open syllables; VCe syllables; vowel teams, including digraphs and diphthongs; r-controlled syllables; and final stable syllables; - (ii) spelling homophones; - (iii) spelling compound words, contractions, and abbreviations; - (iv) spelling multisyllabic words with multiple sound-spelling patterns; - (v) spelling words using knowledge of syllable division patterns such as VCCV, VCV, and VCCCV; - (vi) spelling words using knowledge of prefixes; and - (vii) spelling words using knowledge of suffixes, including how they can change base words such as dropping e, changing y to i, and doubling final consonants; - (C) alphabetize a series of words to the third letter; and - (D) write complete words, thoughts, and answers legibly in cursive leaving appropriate spaces between words. - (3) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
+The student is expected to: - (A) demonstrate and apply phonetic knowledge by: - (i) decoding words with specific orthographic patterns and rules, including regular and irregular plurals; - (ii) decoding multisyllabic words with closed syllables; open syllables; VCe syllables; vowel teams, including digraphs and diphthongs; r-controlled syllables; and final stable syllables; - (iii) decoding words using advanced knowledge of syllable division patterns such as VV; - (iv) decoding words using knowledge of prefixes;

+- (v) decoding words using knowledge of suffixes, including how they can change base words such as dropping e, changing y to i, and doubling final consonants; and - (vi) identifying and reading high-frequency words from a research-based list; - (B) demonstrate and apply spelling knowledge by: - (i) spelling multisyllabic words with closed syllables; open syllables; VCe syllables; vowel teams, including digraphs and diphthongs; r-controlled syllables; and final stable syllables; - (ii) spelling homophones; - (iii) spelling multisyllabic words with multiple sound-spelling patterns; - (iv) spelling words using advanced knowledge of syllable division patterns; - (v) spelling words using knowledge of prefixes; and - (vi) spelling words using knowledge of suffixes, including how they can change base words such as dropping e, changing y to i, and doubling final consonants; and - (C) write legibly in cursive to complete assignments. - (3) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
 The student uses newly acquired vocabulary expressively.
-The student is expected to: - (A) use print or digital resources to determine meaning, syllabication, and pronunciation; - (B) use context within and beyond a sentence to determine the meaning of unfamiliar words and multiple-meaning words; - (C) identify the meaning of and use words with affixes such as im- (into), non-, dis-, in- (not, non), pre-, -ness, -y, and -ful; and - (D) identify, use, and explain the meaning of antonyms, synonyms, idioms, homophones, and homographs in a text.

-- (4) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--fluency.
+The student is expected to: - (A) use print or digital resources to determine meaning, syllabication, and pronunciation; - (B) use context within and beyond a sentence to determine the relevant meaning of unfamiliar words or multiple-meaning words; - (C) determine the meaning of and use words with affixes such as mis-, sub-, -ment, and ity/ty and roots such as auto, graph, and meter; and - (D) identify, use, and explain the meaning of homophones such as reign/rain. - (4) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--fluency.
 The student reads grade-level text with fluency and comprehension.
 The student is expected to use appropriate fluency (rate, accuracy, and prosody) when reading grade-level text. - (5) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--self-sustained reading.
 The student reads grade-appropriate texts independently.
 The student is expected to self-select text and read independently for a sustained period of time. - (6) Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts.

 The student uses metacognitive skills to both develop and deepen comprehension of increasingly complex texts.
-The student is expected to: - (A) establish purpose for reading assigned and self-selected texts; - (B) generate questions about text before, during, and after reading to deepen understanding and gain information; - (C) make and correct or confirm predictions using text features, characteristics of genre, and structures; - (D) create mental images to deepen understanding; - (E) make connections to personal experiences, ideas in other texts, and society; - (F) make inferences and use evidence to support understanding; - (G) evaluate details read to determine key ideas; - (H) synthesize information to create new understanding; and - (I) monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, and annotating when understanding breaks down.
+The student is expected to: - (A) establish purpose for reading assigned and self-selected texts; - (B) generate questions about text before, during, and after reading to deepen understanding and gain information; - (C) make and correct or confirm predictions using text features, characteristics of genre, and structures; - (D) create mental images to deepen understanding;

+- (E) make connections to personal experiences, ideas in other texts, and society; - (F) make inferences and use evidence to support understanding; - (G) evaluate details read to determine key ideas; - (H) synthesize information to create new understanding; and - (I) monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, and annotating when understanding breaks down.

-Grade 3 Mentor Passage Cards and Practice Passage Cards; Grade 3 Teacher Guide ("Study the Model" in Lesson Plans)
+Grade 4 Mentor Passage Cards and Practice Passage Cards; Grade 4 Teacher Guide ("Study the Model" in Lesson Plans)